ludivineConstanti/dino-404/mdDocumentation/researchPerformance.md

 It's possible to check the framerate by opening the devtools and turning on the browser's frame meter (need to click on the three dots that indicate the sub-menu, on the bottom left, and then go to rendering).

 ## LOD (Level Of Details)

+This allows us to show more or less geometry based on distance from the camera.
+So, just as the name say, change the level of detail, since it can be a bad idea to use high-poly mesh for something very small (far away) on the screen.
+Since I'm working with low-poly already, I can't optimise this further.